EESSI/docs/docs/training/2025/webinar-series-2025Q2.md

 In this webinar, we will introduce you to CernVM-FS, show how to access existing CernVM-FS repositories (like [EESSI](https://eessi.io), cover some aspects specific to using CernVM-FS on HPC systems.

-It is intended for people with a background in HPC (system administrators, support team members, end users, etc.) who are new to CernVM-FS: no specific prior knowledge or experience with it is required.
+It is intended for people who are interested in CernVM-FS (system administrators, support team members, researchers, etc.), no specific prior knowledge or experience with it is required.

 ---